punctum-im/protocol-old/PROTOCOL.md

 }
 ```

+## Users/Accounts

+Users are stored as Account objects.
+An account can own messages, direct message channels and conferences.

+### Blocking

+Users can block other users.

 ## Conferences

 A conference is a group comprising of any amount of text and voice channels.
 Users can join a conference, and roles can be given to them.
 These roles can have certain permissions assigned to them.

+### Invites

+Users can join a conference through an invite.
+Invites can be created through the ``POST /api/v1/conference/<ID>/invites`` API method.

+Invites can be listed through the ``GET /api/v1/conference/<ID>/invites`` API method.

+Invites are objects.
+The invite name SHOULD be changeable.
+There MUST NOT be multiple invites with the same link on one instance.

 ### Users